inkVerb/VIP/401/Lesson-12.md

     - This had to be done with extra code in older versions of HTML and in more basic computer languages
 2. Most computer languages automatically sanitize inputs enough, so you don't need to as often
   - So, the above example would only damage an ancient Shell machine, not BASH or other modern interpreters
-3. Using quotes, like `echo "$USERNAME"`, also prevents most of the problems, *(but you should be doing that anyway)*
+3. Using quotes, like `echo "$inputname"`, also prevents most of the problems, *(but you should be doing that anyway)*
 4. There are some other commands, like above, that prevent things like this

 ##### 3. Always quote variables